rmwood367/cs386-Group10-Project/Reports/Week11_Report.md

     - GitHub Summary:

 ## Retrospective
-1. Appreciation:
-2. Successes:
-3. Failures:
-4. Barriers:
+1. Appreciation: Blase went through all code files to make sure they followed all project guidelines
+2. Successes: The website has far more functionallity and is looking more cohesive as development continues
+3. Failures: Missing member at the meeting and started the work to close to the due date
+4. Barriers: Didn't decide on an in-person or an online meeting til the last minute so communication was slightly off
-5. What we should try next time:
+5. What we should try next time: regroup for an in-person meeting to ensure communication is on point for the next deliverable

 ## Next Steps:
 * Ryan Wood:
+    - Continue improving UI elements
+    - Work on the review page more
-    -
+    - Help plan next meeting
+    - Start on deliverable and report sooner

 * Latisha Talayumptewa
     - Work on futher features of webpage